Arevy/ShopX-Admin-Portal/README.md

 ## Authentication Flow

 1. Navigate to `/login` and sign in with a support credential.
 The API route forwards the backend `login` mutation and returns the HTTP-only `support_sid` cookie set by the GraphQL server.
-2. Authenticated pages live under `src/app/(routes)`.
-Middleware blocks unauthenticated users and redirects them back to `/login` while preserving their intended destination.
+2. Authenticated pages live under `src/pages` (dashboard, orders, products, support, users, cms).
+The shared layout now sits in `_app.page.tsx`, so middleware still blocks unauthenticated users and redirects them back to `/login` while preserving their intended destination.
 3. The header’s “Sign out” action posts to `/api/auth/logout`, which clears the session in Redis and expires the cookie for the browser.
 4. From the **Customers** area you can revoke shopper sessions (`Force logout`) or generate an impersonation ticket.
 Impersonation opens the storefront’s `/impersonate` route in a new tab, sets a fresh cookie for the target user, and refreshes their context automatically.